 On his return to this country in 1974, he was appointed parish priest at Our Lady of Lourdes, East Kilbride, a position he held until his elevation to bishop.
 He was ordained Bishop of Galloway by the late Cardinal Gray at an open-air Mass at Fatima House, Coodham on 9th June1981.

 Bishop Taylor, in the years since 1981, has developed a great interest in Latin America and has made frequent visits to various countries there and particularly to Guatemala and El Salvador.
 He maintains close contacts with a number of dioceses in Latin America and particularly with Bishop Julio Cabrera of Guatemala, with whom he has stayed on many occasions.
 He has also spent some months (during the armed conflict) as a “supply” parish priest in the parish of Dulce Nombre de María in El Salvador.
 He was a member of a Pax Christi delegation which spent some weeks in Colombia.
-Bishop Taylor is vice-president of the Catholic Institute for International Relations (now Progressio) (London).
+Bishop Taylor was also vice-president of the Catholic Institute for International Relations (London).

 For more than ten years he was a member of the Episcopal Board of the International Commission on English in the Liturgy (ICEL), representing Scotland on that body.
 From 1997 until 2002 he was chairman of ICEL.